 Asynchronous courses normally do not have class meetings.
+Courses designated as hybrid require campus class meetings for some of the instruction; the remainder of the course is asynchronous.
 Students receive a syllabus and instructional materials, such as prerecorded videotaped programs, that they use independently.
 They are called asynchronous distance learning courses because the students are learning at a time and place of their own choosing.
 These courses are designed for students with the need and ability for an independent learning environment instead of the traditional classroom setting.
 Distance education courses offer a flexible, convenient alternative to regular courses with equivalent requirements and standards.
 A qualified instructor is assigned to each course to guide, assist, and evaluate students.
 The amount and methods of interaction between students and the instructor vary.

-Distance learning courses have the same content, grading system, and credit value as regular courses.
-The tuition is also the same.
+Distance learning courses have the same content, grading system, and credit value as campus-based courses.
+The tuition is also the same for in-state students.
 Learning resources and support services are available to students in distance learning courses; moreover, special accommodations are available, such as access to library materials by phone or mail.
 While synchronous courses are often restricted to students in a special program at another institution, asynchronous courses are open to all qualified students.
 Registration information is provided in the Schedule of Classes each semester and is available from the Admissions Office.